|

 to form the white powder calcium oxide.

-- Quite reactive with cold water forming the moderately soluble alkali
+- Calcium is quite reactive with cold water forming the moderately soluble alkali

 calcium hydroxide and hydrogen gas.